fleetdm/fleet/docs/Configuration/yaml-files.md

 #### integrations

-The `integrations` section lets you define calendar events and ticket settings for failing policy and vulnerablity automations.
+The `integrations` section lets you define calendar events and ticket settings for failing policy and vulnerability automations.
 Learn more about automations in Fleet [here](https://fleetdm.com/docs/using-fleet/automations).
+In addition, you can define the SCEP proxy settings for Network Device Enrollment Service (NDES).
+Learn more about SCEP and NDES in Fleet [here](https://fleetdm.com/guides/ndes-scep-proxy).

 ##### Example